mjohnsonsea/opan6608_assignment1/README.md

 # Georgetown MSBA
 ## OPAN 6608: Programming III
-### Assignment 2: Creating and Querying a Database
+### Assignment 1: Exploring Texas housing data with SQL

 #### Assignment Summary
 Assignment is an introduction to SQL.